jjjake/internetarchive/docs/source/metadata.rst

 If an item's metadata has already been indexed in the search engine, setting ``noindex`` will remove it from the index.

-Items whose metadata is not not included in the search engine index are not considered "public" per se and therefore will not have a value in the ``publicdate`` metadata field (see below).
+Items whose metadata is not included in the search engine index are not considered "public" per se and therefore will not have a value in the ``publicdate`` metadata field (see below).

 notes
 ^^^^^